-8. An 8-year-old child describes fairly sudden onset of horizontal double vision which disappears on occluding either eye.
+8. An 8-year-old child describes fairly sudden onset of horizontal double vision that disappears on occluding either eye.
 There is no prior history of diplopia, amblyopia or vision loss.
-The most appropriate referral at this point would be to a ______________ for __________________;
+The most appropriate referral at this point would be to a ______________ for __________________:

 A. Pediatric optometrist/vision therapy

 C. Pediatrician/systemic workup

 9. An 84-year-old patient presents with sudden vision loss in the right eye.
 BCVA is OD 20/50 and OS 20/25 with early NS OU.
 Fundus exam of the right eye reveals a swollen disc.
 The most appropriate test to order to determine the etiology of the underlying condition is: